 - Wildlife opportunities include scenic driving, forest hiking, biking, and trail explorations.
 There are places for family and group picnicking, as well as great children's play areas.
-We also have 12 tennis courts, a disc golf course (www.nrdg.org) and other various informal diamonds.
+We also have 12 tennis courts, which offer court lighting from April 15th - September 30th each year, a disc golf course (www.nrdg.org) and other various informal diamonds.

 Chestnut Ridge, named by early settlers of the region for the wealth of Great Chestnut trees on the hills.
-The park is approximately 1231 acres.
+The park is approximately 1151 acres.
 The Casino, est. in 1925 provided a meeting area for public and private uses.
-Included in the Casino design was a fireplace, concession counter and observation platform on the upper level- it offered an impressive view of Buffalo to the Canadian shore.
+Included in the Casino designs were a fireplace, concession counter and observation platform on the upper level- it offered an impressive view of Buffalo to the Canadian shore.
 A timber and stone structure replaced the original in 1938; this Casino structure remains in commission today.

 Make your shelter/building reservation online or call (716) 858-8355 from 8:00 to 3:45 weekdays.